GGSLK/kahoot-tools/README.md

 ## Installation

-To install, just clone this repo and run ```npm i && node main.js``` in the cloned directory.
+To install, just clone this repo and run ```npm i && node main.js``` in the cloned directory, open a web browser and visit your IP with the specified port.
+Defaults to ```80```.

-Open a web browser and visit your ip with the specified port.
-You can also visit [sorry down rn](http://dviide.xyz) for an already hosted version of Kahoot Tools.
-Server costs are low because all the heavy lifting is done from the browser unlike some other web alternatives... *Cough* *cough* *kahootspam* *cough...*
+#### IMPORTANT: READ BEFORE OPENING AN ISSUE
+If you get an EACCESS error while trying to run kahoot-tools, please try to change the server port by setting the ```PORT``` environment variable.

 ## Usage

 The website is pretty self explenatory.
-2FA is prompted and connections are done from the browser (cometd.)
+2FA is prompted and connections are done from within the browser.
 The only thing the node script does is run a http server and a cors proxy to retrieve a sessionId from kahoot servers.

 ## Features